toke/golang-callmon/README.md

 Fritzbox callmon tools

-Basic implementation of a callmon library for Fritzbox [callmonitor][1] feature.
+Basic implementation of a callmon library for Fritzbox [callmonitor][callmon] feature.

-This is my very first go program so even if it works for my use case it does not mean it follows best practices.
+This is my very first [go][golang] program so even if it works for my use case it does not mean it follows best practices.

 Us it by enabeling the call monitor feature on your Fritzbox by dailing `#96*5*`